Quick start: package manager for context

 Why it matters: Your agent's training data may be outdated (Express 4 vs Express 5).
 Documentation tiles provide accurate knowledge for your exact library version.

-Step 4 of 5: Install rules
+Step 4 of 4: Install skills

 What you get: Systematic testing and debugging workflows (infrastructure → security → validation → functionality).